-Article 251 EA ENTRIES
+Article 251 EA ENTRIES (Refer to FEI Rules)

 - 1. Athletes and Horses jumping in Competitions and the Horse's owner/s must meet the membership requirements as set out in the Equestrian Australia regulations. - 2.
 Entries for events must be made on the forms provided by the OC. - 3.
 At the time of entry Athletes must provide the required details of the Horse's registration.